AdobeDocs/target.it-IT/help/c-experiences/spa-visual-experience-composer.md

 ## Page Delivery settings for the SPA VEC {#page-delivery-settings}

-[!UICONTROL Le impostazioni di consegna] pagina consentono di configurare le regole per determinare quando un&#39;attività di Target deve essere qualificata ed eseguita per un&#39;audience.
+[!UICONTROL Le impostazioni di consegna] pagina consentono di configurare le regole per determinare quando un'attività di Target deve essere qualificata ed eseguita per un'audience.

-To access the [!UICONTROL Page Delivery] options from within the VEC&#39;s three-part guided activity-creation workflow, from the **[!UICONTROL Experiences]** step, click **[!UICONTROL Configure]** (the gear icon) &gt; **[!UICONTROL Page Delivery]**.
+To access the [!UICONTROL Page Delivery] options from within the VEC's three-part guided activity-creation workflow, from the **[!UICONTROL Experiences]** step, click **[!UICONTROL Configure]** (the gear icon) &gt; **[!UICONTROL Page Delivery]**.

 ![Finestra di dialogo Opzioni consegna pagina](/help/c-experiences/assets/page-delivery.png)

 For example, as defined by the [!UICONTROL Page Delivery] settings shown above, a Target activity qualifies and executes when a visitor lands directly on `https://www.adobe.com` *or* when a visitor lands on any URL that contains `https://www.adobe.com/products`.
-Questo funziona perfettamente per qualsiasi applicazione multipagina in cui ogni interazione con la pagina richiama un ricaricamento della pagina, per il quale at. js recupera le attività idonee all&#39;URL a cui l&#39;utente passa.
+Questo funziona perfettamente per qualsiasi applicazione multipagina in cui ogni interazione con la pagina richiama un ricaricamento della pagina, per il quale at. js recupera le attività idonee all'URL a cui l'utente passa.

 However, because SPAs work differently, the [!UICONTROL Page Delivery] settings must be configured in a way that allows all actions to be applied to the Views as defined in the SPA VEC activity.

-### Esempio d&#39;uso
+### Esempio d'uso

-Considerate questo esempio d&#39;uso:
+Considerate questo esempio d'uso:

 ![Pannello delle modifiche di SPA VEC](/help/c-experiences/assets/page-delivery-example.png)